duke8253/slicer_profile_sync_tool/README.md

 ## Sync Status Display

-ProfileSync shows a comprehensive status:
+ProfileSync shows a clear status using "local" and "server" terminology — no git jargon:

 ```
 Sync status: